 Before you rush to buy a monitor, keep in mind multiple swish new ones, like the entertainment focused Philips 436M6VBPAB, have just been unveiled and are set to hit the market in the very near future.
 As a result it may be worth holding onto your pennies to see how they perform.

 But if you’re on the market now then the Samsung U32E850R is the best all-round monitor we’ve tested, featuring wonderfully accurate colours, 4K resolution panel and insane maximum brightness.
-If you’re after something a little less expensive the Dell U2417H is the best value monitor around, though it’s low ppi will put off most creatives.
-If you’re a photographer, designer or digital painter make sure to scroll down to the bottom of the list to check out our current picks of the best professional monitors.
+If you’re after something a little less expensive the Dell U2417H is the best value monitor around, though its low ppi will put off most creatives.
+Similarly, our current joint Best Value winner, the ViewSonic XG3240C, offers a number of high-end features for a great price, but oversaturated colours may put off photographers, designer and digital painters – if you fall into this category, make sure to scroll down to the bottom of the list to check out our current picks of the best professional monitors.

-We’ve recently reviewed the Asus ROG PG27UQ, one of the first 4K HDR 144Hz gaming monitors to hit shelves, and it’s seriously impressive.
-More UHD high dynamic range-supporting monitors with high refresh rates — like Acer’s Predator X27 — will be going on sale in the near future though, so expect a lot of activity in this section of the market.
+We’ve also recently reviewed the Asus ROG PG27UQ, one of the first 4K HDR 144Hz gaming monitors to hit shelves, and it’s seriously impressive.
+More UHD high dynamic range-supporting monitors with high refresh rates — like Acer’s Predator X27 — have recently gone on sale, so expect a lot of activity in this section of the market.

 We don’t just review static monitors either.
 Portable ‘mini’ monitors, like the AOC I1601FWUX, are a growing segment.
 These are aimed at hotdeskers, freelancers and students – literally anyone who uses a laptop but could do with a cheap second screen when they’re between appointments, meetings and lectures.